shmulikhau/people_counter/README.md

 - client send to server that the task end by task-id

 ## How to run:
-- build the docker file from root project directory
+- build the docker file from root project directory (using bash/cmd: `docker build -t people_counter .`)
-- run the image and set port to 8000
+- run the image and set port to 8000 (using bash/cmd: `docker run -p 8000:8000 people_counter`)
 - now enter to localhost:8000/docs - it's the route for the swagger-ui
 - use route /open_task to get task-id
 - use route /delete_task to delete the task from the server